velodrome-finance/universal-router/README.md

 - `uint256` The minimum amount of output tokens the user wants
 - `bytes` The UniswapV3 path you want to trade along
 - `bool` A flag for whether the input funds should come from the caller (through Permit2) or whether the funds are already in the UniversalRouter

+Support for V2 pools has been added.
+For `V2_SWAP_EXACT_IN` The following parameters are required:

+- `address` The recipient of the output of the trade
+- `uint256` The amount of input tokens for the trade
+- `amountOutMin` The minimum amount of output tokens the user wants
+- `Route[]` The route struct representing the V2 pool (address from, address to, bool stable)
+- `bool` A flag for whether the input funds should come from the caller

 Whereas in contrast `CRYPTOPUNKS` has just 3 parameters encoded: